justinww04/home-security-app/README.md

 -using zapier to connect the chat bot to automate certain functions - update

 -working on an item detection -- starting to detect items but not holding the detection. updated --updated style. ---updated detection placements
--working on item detection variations to explain item in detail
+-working on item detection variations to explain item in detail --updated